yushengzh/yushengzh/README.md

 - 👋 Hi, here.
 I’m Eason@yushengzh.
 - 👀 I’m interested in security & privacy, applied cryptography and machine learning.
-- 🌱 I’m currently at my last year of undergraduate study, majoring in *Computer Science((Network & ISEC direction))*
+- 🌱 I’m currently at my last year of undergraduate study, majoring in *Computer Science and Engineering(Networking & ISec direction)*.
-- 💞️ I’m looking to collaborate on the topic concerning the computer security, data privacy and trustworthy AI.
+- 💞️ I’m looking to collaborate on the topic with regard to computer security, data privacy and trustworthy AI.
 - 📫 Contact with me by email: yszhao0717@gmail.com

 <!---